 Other RA Diversity Program Ideas

 Creating a “Take What You Need” wall in the residence can help students that are having a hard time feel more at home.
-Have each student write encouraging messages on sticky notes, and stick them on a wall in a common area.
+Have each student write encouraging messages on sticky notes, and stick them on a wall or bulletin board in a common area.
 Whenever a student is feeling down, let them know they can take an encouraging message off the wall to lift their spirits.
 Invite students to post uplifting messages year round to keep the wall full.

 Anam Ahmed is a freelance writer and editor based in Toronto, Canada.
 She writes on everything from business to parenting, travel to technology.
 Learn more at www.anamahmed.ca.